happma/PyNonpar/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/d87d14eb59db450bb7e8f283ad6af7e2)](https://www.codacy.com/project/happma/PyNonpar/dashboard?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=happma/PyNonpar&amp;utm_campaign=Badge_Grade_Dashboard)

 Test statistics based on ranks may lead to paradoxical results.
 A solution are so-called pseudo-ranks.
-This package provides a function to calculate pseudo-ranks which are used in nonparametric statistics for rank tests.
+This package provides a function to calculate pseudo-ranks as well as nonparametric, (pseudo)-rank statistics.
 For a definition and discussion of pseudo-ranks, see for example [1].

 To install the package from PyPI, simply type